 A: Occupational and Physical Therapy are considered separate professions, even though the same Hand Therapy treatments are provided.
 Therefore, we must request insurance authorization for a specific profession.
 You should continue your therapy with the profession with which you begin.

 A: The HSS Rehabilitation Network can help you find a Hand Therapist within its membership of rehabilitation providers in the New York tri-state area.
-For a list of these providers, please see the HSS Rehab Network Hand Therapy Referral Sheet (pdf) or contact us at 212.606.1660 to ask us for the list.
+Please contact us at 212.606.1660 to ask us for the list of these providers.